 During the medieval times, various medieval queens of note left their mark on history.

-However, during the middle and late medieval times, various queens exerted noteworthy influence on the affairs of the kingdom and some of them even ruled their kingdoms.
+However, during the high and late medieval periods, various queens exerted noteworthy influence on the affairs of the kingdom and some of them even ruled the kingdoms.

-Being in the inner circle of king’s trusted people, a medieval queen had access to all the secrets of the kingdom and it was her duty to safeguard them.
+Being in the inner circle of the king’s trusted people, a medieval queen often had access to all the secrets of the kingdom and it was her duty to safeguard them.

 An important duty that is considered preposterous by today’s standards was to bear a male heir, without whom a medieval queen would lose her importance.